tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/070_gas_fee_payment/README.md

 Run `./build.sh` specifically in the `sample-actor` and `sample-txn-executor` folders.
 Verify the two actor wasm files are newly built in `dev-runner/local/a-actor` and `dev-runner/local/b-actor`.

 Now we can start the dev-runner by issuing `docker compose up`, then in `tutorial-v1/sample-front-end` run `npm install` and `npm start`.
-Go to the http://localhost:3200/ url in your browser.
+Nest go to the http://localhost:3200/ url in your browser.

 ## Test locally